 YOU MIGHT ALSO LIKE: 20 Allergy-Friendly Halloween Treats

-What The Switch Witch Teaches Kids
+What The Switch Witch can teach kids

 I think the Switch Witch has a life lesson to teach that a lot of grown-ups could use too: Eat what you love.
 How often have you been handed a big piece of mediocre, store-bought birthday cake and just ate it because it was there?
 Or scarfed down a second slice of pizza even though it wasn’t very good?
 Putting a priority on foods we like–and not wasting time on what we don’t–is a skill we need in a world where food is everywhere.